Rapid performance gains with CoreTx Palm Cooling

 Success in the palms of your hands

-Enhance your performance, recover faster and manage heat stress with our revolutionary new lightweight, portable CoreTx GO palm cooling device.
+Enhance your performance, delay fatigue and recover faster with our revolutionary new lightweight, portable CoreTx GO palm cooling device.

 Cooling both palms between sets with the CoreTx GO delivered a 117% increase in parallel dip performance in only 6 sessions.
 See graph of Trial 1.